Virginia families can homeschool in one of at least three ways.

 Commentary

-Virginia could increase transparency by publicly reporting more of the information it already collects about homeschool participants, like age and gender.
-Public reporting would provide more information to help understand participation trends in the state and nation.
-Further, the state could increase educational opportunities for all students by broadening access to public school offerings like courses, sports, and extracurriculars.
+While many states increase transparency by publicly reporting more of the information they already collect about homeschool participants, like age and gender, we understand that Virginia is legally prohibited from sharing this information.
+In general, the public reporting of existing data provides more information to help understand participation trends.
+The state could increase educational opportunities for all students by broadening access to public school offerings like courses and extracurriculars.